[HISTORY: Adopted by the Board of Trustees of the Village of Monticello 6-21-1999 by L.L. No. 5-1999. Amendments noted where applicable.]

-All managerial and supervisory personnel of the Village of Monticello shall be responsible for enforcing this policy and shall have particular responsibility for ensuring that the work environment under their supervision is free from sexual harassment and its effects.
+All managerial and supervisory personnel of the Village of Monticello shall be responsible for enforcing this chapter and shall have particular responsibility for ensuring that the work environment under their supervision is free from sexual harassment and its effects.
 Failure of a manager or supervisor to comply with this responsibility may result in disciplinary action.

 All managerial and supervisory personnel who receive sexual harassment complaints will be responsible for immediately forwarding such complaints to the Office of the Village Manager.

-The Village of Monticello will conduct periodic training for managerial and supervisory personnel in each department of the village on the issues surrounding sexual harassment, its effects and its appearances, and the role and responsibility of managerial/supervisory personnel in preventing incidents of sexual harassment complaints.
+The Village of Monticello will conduct periodic training for managerial and supervisory personnel in each department of the Village on the issues surrounding sexual harassment, its effects and its appearances, and the role and responsibility of managerial/supervisory personnel in preventing incidents of sexual harassment complaints.